apryor6/blog-flexible-cuda/2017-2-11-Flexible-CUDA.md

  just defines how the compiler can construct a class *from a given type*.
 But if the template code exists in its own compilation unit, then it gets compiled before it knows which classes actually need to be instantiated.
-By the time the linker is trying to connect your `main()` with whatever templates it needs, it usually will yell at you for undefined symbols.
-In C++, there are some ways you can get around this, but with CUDA code the problem is made more significant because `nvcc` separately compiles all of the CUDA code, then compiles and links the C++ to the shared objects.
+By the time the linker is trying to connect your `main()` with whatever templates it needs, it usually will yell at you for "undefined symbols", meaning that it is looking for an object that hasn't been defined.
+In C++, there are some ways you can get around this, but usually the easiest solution is to put the full template implementation in the header file.
+This way the classes that need to be instantiated are guaranteed to be visible at compile tie.
+With CUDA code this solution doesn't work
+ because the compilation of CUDA and C++ by `nvcc` are inherently decoupled, so there must be multiple files.

  The solution is to forcibly
  instantiate the template types that will be used, which I did in those last two lines by forward declaring a template specialization that I